Dan Levy (Canadian actor): 2015–2020: Schitt's Creek

 In 2015, Levy formed Not a Real Company Productions (with his father Eugene Levy and principals Andrew Barnsley and Fred Levy).
 Their first project was a television pilot with CBC, which resulted in Schitt's Creek.
-Levy also starred in the series alongside his father, sister Sarah Levy, Catherine O'Hara, Annie Murphy, and Chris Elliott.
-It is Not a Real Company Productions' first television series.
+Levy starred in the series alongside his father, sister Sarah Levy, Catherine O'Hara, Annie Murphy, and Chris Elliott.
+Schitt's Creek is Not a Real Company Productions' first television series.
 Levy has spoken publicly about his character's portrayal of pansexuality, saying, "I think in certain parts of America, David's sexual ambiguity was a big question mark.
 (But) it was issues like that that I find quite exciting."

 For his work on Schitt's Creek, Levy has been nominated for numerous awards, including several Canadian Screen Awards for writing and acting, winning the awards for Best Comedy Series, Best Writing in a Comedy Program or Series in 2016, and Best Comedy Series in 2019.
 In 2019, the series was nominated for the Primetime Emmy Award for Outstanding Comedy Series.
 In March 2019, Levy announced that the series was renewed for a sixth and final season, and said the decision to end the series after season six on their own creative terms was a "rare privilege".